Gaussian-Plus-SDF SLAM: High-fidelity 3D Reconstruction at 150+ fps: Method

-\paragraph{Gaussian optimization} After adding and initializing Gaussians in the world space, their optimization is guided by selected views.
-If only recent frames are optimized, it may result in over-fitting issues, degrading the quality of the global Gaussian map.
+\paragraph{Gaussian optimization} After adding and initializing Gaussians in world space, their optimization is guided by selected views.
+If only recent frames are optimized, this may result in over-fitting issues, degrading the quality of the global Gaussian map.
 On the other hand, since the SDF is continuously being fused and updated, some Gaussians that were optimized in the past may not fit the latest SDF.
 Therefore, we use keyframes for Gaussian optimization to ensure global consistency in optimization.
 Our keyframe selection strategy is inspired by \cite{Real-Time-High-Accuracy}.
 The keyframe list is constructed based on the camera motion.
-If the rotation angle relative to the last keyframe exceeds a threshold $\delta_{angle}$, or the relative translation exceeds $\delta_{move}$, we add a new keyframe.
-We randomly sample $n_{global}$ global keyframes from the history keyframes and evenly select $n_{local}$ recent local frames from the frames during an optimization time interval $\delta_k$.
+If the rotation angle relative to the last keyframe exceeds a threshold $\delta_\mathrm{angle}$, or the relative translation exceeds $\delta_\mathrm{move}$, we add a new keyframe.
+We randomly sample $n_\mathrm{global}$ global keyframes from the keyframe history and evenly select $n_\mathrm{local}$ recent local frames from the frames during an optimization time interval $\delta_k$.
 These frames collectively form the target views for this optimization, as shown in Fig.~\ref{fig:view_sample_method}.

-After determining the views to be optimized, we use the latest SDF to perform raycast on these views, recording the SDF-rendered color images and depth maps to avoid repeated raycast during the optimization process. we launch the Gaussian optimization based on the color loss between the input and rendered RGB images.
+After determining the views to be optimized, we use the latest SDF to perform ray-casting on these views, recording the SDF-rendered color images and depth maps to avoid repeated ray-casting during the optimization process.
+We perform Gaussian optimization based on the color loss between the input and rendered RGB images.
 We use the $L_1$ loss for optimization

-\paragraph{Gaussian removal} Although we have considered historical views in the optimization, the number of views used in each optimization is still small to ensure speed.
-This could potentially lead to overfitting, resulting in some excessively large Gaussians that can significantly impact the global quality.
+\paragraph{Gaussian removal} Although we consider historical views in the optimization, the number of views used in each optimization is still small to ensure speed.
+This could potentially lead to overfitting, resulting in some excessively large Gaussians that can significantly impact global quality.
 Meanwhile, the optimization process can also generate some Gaussians with too small scale or opacity.
-These Gaussians make relatively little contribution to the reconstruction and can be considered as redundant Gaussians.
-After each Gaussian optimization, we delete the Gaussians in the scene that satisfy the following criteria
+These Gaussians make relatively little contribution to the reconstruction and can be considered redundant.
+After each Gaussian optimization, we delete Gaussians in the scene that satisfy the following criteria